syncfusion-content/javascript-docs/js/DragandDrop/Getting-Started.md

 ## Initialize Drag And Drop

-You can make any Html elements to be draggable or droppable by using ejDraggable and ejDroppable.This section explains how to perform drag and drop using html elements
+You can make any Html elements to be draggable or droppable by using ejDraggable and ejDroppable.This section explains how to perform drag using [drag](https://help.syncfusion.com/api/js/ejdraggable#events:drag) event and drop using [drop](https://help.syncfusion.com/api/js/ejdroppable#events:drop) by using html elements

  {% highlight html %}